Women with ADHD: 5 Relationship Tips

 Don’t take it personally when your girlfriend or wife fails to organize activities.
 Women with ADHD have a difficult time planning activities and can feel overwhelmed when asked to make a quick decision in the moment.

-Some partners automatically assume that their partner is uninterested in spending time with them.
 The best way to combat this problem is to initiate activities for your girlfriend or wife.

 For example, ask her what kind of movie she wants to see and then choose a movie that fits that genre.
 Ask her questions about what she might want to do or eat and then make a plan based on that information.
 She will appreciate your initiative and taking a mundane decision away from her while still demonstrating you care about what she wants.